-Policy HC2: Community Facilities
+Policy HC2: Community facilities

-- The Plan will resist the loss of facilities and sites listed in 8.11 and 8.12 below unless a replacement facility is provided that meets the needs of local residents or the specific community facility is no longer required in its current use.
+- 1. The Plan will resist the loss of facilities and sites listed in 8.11 and 8.12 below unless a replacement facility is provided that meets the needs of local residents or the specific community facility is no longer required in its current use.

 - 2. Development proposals will contribute to the support of these community facilities through Community Infrastructure Levy (CIL) and other agreements as appropriate.

-- 3. The Plan will resist the further loss of facilities for older and vulnerable people unless alternative provision can be provided locally.
+- 3. The Plan will resist the further loss of facilities for older and vulnerable people unless alternative provision can be provided locally, or firm evidence can be provided to demonstrate that the facilities are unviable or no longer required..

 - 8.11 The area has a number of community facilities that are widely used, appreciated and which support the community's needs.
 These facilities, listed below, should be supported and their sites protected:

 - Hampstead Community Centre; Henderson Court Resource Centre

 - Keats Community Library

 - Burgh House and Museum

 - St Stephen's Rosslyn Hill

 - Pentameters Theatre, Everyman Cinema

 - National Trust properties Fenton House (and gardens) and 2 Willow Road and Keats House, owned by the Corporation of London

 - The Armoury

 - Monro House, Henderson Court

 - Keat's Practise, Park Hill Surgery

 - The Hampstead Observatory

 - One secondary and 10 primary schools

 - 8.12 The area's places of worship are also important to the community and their sites should be protected:

 - St Mary's, Hampstead

 - St John's, Downshire Hill

 - Christ Church, Hampstead

 - Rosslyn Hill Unitarian Church (Hall on Local List)

 - Heath Street Baptist Church

 - Hampstead Meeting House

-- The Village Shull
+- The Village Shul

 - 8.13 The Plan supports ways to increase the use and the availability of these assets to the wider community; for example, increasing the use of school facilities outside school time.
 Many of the area's places of worship offer diverse cultural programs and venues for community activities, which the Plan also supports.

 - 8.14 The Plan encourages regular consultation with businesses and the local community to update the CIL priority lists for the Plan Area.